yeti/manticore-iosviewfactory/README.md

     [[MCViewModel sharedModel] processIntent:intent];

 ###### Next views and sections

-    // You use the same process as in "Start showing your first section and view"
+You use the same process as in "Start showing your first section and view" to switch to other views and sections.
+As your stack grows, you may want to use dynamic switching between views and/or sections.

-    // to switch to other views and sections.
+    // Statically switch to the second view :
-    // As your stack grows, you may use dynamic switching between views and/or sections:
+    MCIntent* intent = [MCIntent intentWithSectionName:@"Section1VC" andViewName:@"View2VC];

-    // An example on making a dynamic intent that will go back in history by 3 intents :
+    // An example on making a dynamic intent that would go back in history by 3 intents :
     MCIntent* intent = [MCIntent MCIntentintentToLoadHistoricalIntentNumber:3]

     // Then the rest remains the same :